neoncrypto/fam_detailing/index.md

 <!---------------------------| STARTUP COSTS |--------------------------->
-## 4. Startup Costs
+## 💲 4.
+Startup Costs

 <br>

-### Equipment and Supplies
+### 📦🧼🪣 Equipment and Supplies

-Initial stock can be minimized to reduce startup costs.
-Items marked with `*` are the recommended minimum supplies to have on hand initially and most of them come in smaller sizes with lower costs.
+Items marked with `*` are the recommended minimum supplies to have on hand initially but most of them come in smaller sizes with lower costs.

 <br>